 - Badass Boast: Upon seeing the Warp-Core during his tour of the set of Star Trek: The Next Generation:Hawking: I'm working on that...

-- Determinator: At 21, he was told he had (at most) two and a half years left to live.
+- Determinator: At 21, he was told he had (at most) two-and-a-half years left to live.
 Ordinary people would consider suicide when diagnosed with an And I Must Scream-causing disease that cannot be cured.
 He lived to age 76 (so 55 years with the condition), which among other things forced a mandatory retirement from his post at Cambridge University (the same position once held by Isaac Newton) because the University forbids anyone older than 67 from holding it.
-At the age of 70, he participated in (and helped narrate) the Opening Ceremonies of the 2012 Paralympic Games in London.
-He recently turned seventy-two with a positive attitude.Life has thrown at me, both good times, and bad.
+At the age of 70, he participated in (and helped narrate) the Opening Ceremonies of the 2012 Paralympic Games in London.Hawking: Life has thrown at me both good times and bad.
 Perhaps it is human nature, that we adapt, and survive.
 As for me, I have lived with the prospect of an early death most of my life.
 I am not afraid of dying, but I am in no hurry to die.
 I have so much I want to do and find out first.

-- Disabled Snarker
+- Disabled Snarker:

-- Once when he encountered Brent Spiner (who played Commander Data on Star Trek: The Next Generation and played poker with Hawking in that series) at a convention, he said, "Spiner, you still owe me twenty dollars!" and at another, more recent convention, quipped, "Where's my money, Spiner?"
+- Once when he encountered Brent Spiner (who played Commander Data on Star Trek: The Next Generation and played poker with Hawking in that series) at a convention, he said, "Brent, you still owe me twenty dollars!" and at another, more recent convention, quipped, "Where's my money, Spiner?"

 - His opening statement on England's chances at winning The World Cup:Hawking: It is widely accepted in the field, that a key factor of achieving World Cup champions status is winning matches.

 - Genius Cripple: The Trope Codifier for modern portrayals and interpretations of this trope.